CopperBadger/dotfiles/README.md

 My setup has three modes for wallpaper display:

-1. "Normal" -- One wallpaper is displayed all of the time.
+1. `NORMAL` -- One wallpaper is displayed all of the time.
 2. `DAY` -- A series of wallpapers cycle through the day, according to the output of the `timeofday` utility script.
 3. `RANDOM` -- Will select a random wallpaper from the directory linked by